TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Forms/Index.rst

    <input type="checkbox" name="setting" value="1" data-empty-value="0"
       data-global-event="change" data-action-navigate="$data=~s/$value/">

-Checkboxes used to send a particular value when being unchecked can be achieved by using :html:`data-empty-value="0"` - in case this attribute is omitted, an empty string `''` is sent.
+Checkboxes used to send a particular value when unchecked can be achieved by using :html:`data-empty-value="0"`.
+If this attribute is omitted, an empty string `''` is sent.

 Submitting a Form on Change
 ===========================